rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/0-2-trees-relationships.md

 subgraph (all the nodes, but none of the edges) to both trees and as such no tree.

-Note that, due to the overall intent of forming sets of trees that are either disjoint or related in some way, a setup of trees will have to be required to be **well formed**.
-That is, the trees in a setup must be such that the node orders they represent do not contradict each other - e.g. the ancestor of a node in a tree can not be allowed to be the descendant of that node in another tree, as is the case with trees A and F.
+Note that, due to the overall intent of forming sets of trees such that the trees in them are either disjoint ex-or related in some way, a setup of trees will have to be required to be **well formed**.
+That is, the trees in a setup must be such that the node orders they represent do not contradict each other
+- e.g. the ancestor of a node in a tree can not be allowed to be the descendant of that node in another tree, as is the case with trees A and F.